adinarmey/munging-open-data/manuscript/chapter01.md

 ### Grading

-If you do this as homework in my class, submit a python script that produces a graph like Figure 5, below.
+If you do this as homework in my class, submit a Python script that produces a graph like Figure 5, below.
 (You are free to embellish it or play around with the style, as long as it has two subplots with the right data and line colors.
 I will run your code on my own system